alexindevs/pearhub-backend/README.md

 # 🍐 PearHub

 **PearHub** is a backend-powered SaaS platform that enables businesses to publish content and engage members through personalized feeds, tracked interactions, and detailed analytics.
-Built for scalability and smart engagement, it blends RESTful API structure with AI-lite ranking logic — ready for future evolution into a full-fledged recommendation engine.
+Built for scalability and smart engagement, it blends RESTful API structure with AI-lite ranking logic, ready for future evolution into a full-fledged recommendation engine.

 ---